stefanZorcic/scaling-book/gpus.md

 * **HBM:** the main GPU memory, used for storing model weights, gradients, activations, etc.
   * The HBM size has increased a lot from 32GB in Volta to 192GB in Blackwell (B200).
   * The bandwidth from HBM to the CUDA Tensor Core is called HBM bandwidth or memory bandwidth, and is about 3.35TB/s on H100 and 9TB/s on B200.

-* **Registers:** Each subpartition also has its own register file (16,384 32-bit words on H100/B200 = `4 * 16384 * 4 = 256kB` per SM) accessible by the CUDA cores.
-  * Each CUDA core can only access up to 256 registers at a time, so although we can schedule up to 16 "resident warps" per warp scheduler, you can only fit 2 at a time if each core uses 256 registers.

 ### Summary of GPU specs